Get Tickets Now

 What to Expect

-Difficulty: Intense
+DIFFICULTY: Intense

 Some locations may have no established trail system or maintenance whatsoever.
 If we're lucky, there may be deer-paths to follow, but more likely than not we'll be foraging our own way through the undergrowth, mud and/or flooding depending on location and time of year.
 Expect difficult and often unwelcoming terrain throughout.